Read on as we explain:

 - Acetoaceate ( also know as Acetoacetic Acid)

-BHB is not technically a ketone since it contains a reactive OH-group in place of where a double-bonded oxygen normally would be as you can see in the diagram below.
-Yet, BHB still functions like a ketone in the body and converts into energy much like acetoacetate and acetone.
+It is important to note that BHB is not a ketone.
+This is because it contains a reactive OH-group in place of where the bound oxygen should be.
+You can see this in the diagram below.
+However, BHB still acts like a ketone in the body and converts into energy.This is similar to the other ketones acetoacetate and acetone.

-Ketogenesis is the metabolism of fatty acids by β-oxidation.
-4 This process gives acetyl CoA which then leads to β-hydroxy-β-methyglutaryl-CoA (HMG-CoA) as seen below5.
+Ketogenesis is the break down and use of fatty acids by β-oxidation. [note]Veech, Richard L., et al. Ketone bodies, potential therapeutic uses.
+IUBMB life 51.4 (2001): 241-247.[/note] This process gives acetyl CoA which then leads to β-hydroxy-β-methyglutaryl-CoA (HMG-CoA) as seen below[note]Nelson, David L., Albert L. Lehninger, and Michael M. Cox.
+Lehninger principles of biochemistry.
+Macmillan, 2008.[/note].
 HMG-CoA converts into Acetoacetone which can switch back and forth to BHB.
-Acetoacetone to Acetone conversion is irreversible (on the left below).
-Acetoacetate and BHB (via acetoacetate) are used to produce energy when converted back into acetyl-CoA within a cell’s mitochondria whilst Acetone is excreted in the breath and urine.4
+Acetoacetone to Acetone conversion cannot be reversed (on the left below).
+Acetoacetate and BHB (via acetoacetate) are used to make energy.
+They are converted back into acetyl-CoA within a cell’s mitochondria.
+Meanwhile Acetone is excreted in the breath and urine.4

 Exogenous Ketone Bodies Explained

-Exogenous ketone bodies are just ketone bodies that are ingested through a nutritional supplement.
-Ketone bodies produced in the liver are more properly referred to as endogenous ketone bodies.
+Exogenous ketones are ketones that are ingested through a nutritional supplement.
+Current examples of these are Ketone Salts and Ketone Esters.
+Ketones made in the liver are more properly referred to as endogenous ketones.

-Most supplements rely on BHB as the source of their exogenous ketone bodies.
-BHB is converted to acetoacetic acid with a small quantity converted to acetone through a acetoacetate decarboxylase waste pathway.
-Some of the acetoacetic acid will enter the energy pathway using beta-ketothialase, which converts acetoacetic acid to two Acetyl-CoA molecules (see diagram below2).
+Most supplements rely on BHB as the source of their exogenous ketones.
+BHB is converted to acetoacetic acid with a small amount converted to acetone through the ‘a acetoacetate decarboxylase’ waste pathway.
+Some of the acetoacetic acid will enter the energy pathway using beta-ketothialase.
+This converts acetoacetic acid into two Acetyl-CoA molecules (see diagram below2).

 The Acetyl-CoA enters the Krebs cycle and generates ATP.
 Exogenous ketone body supplements provide users with an instant supply of ketones.
-Even if you’re not in a state of ketosis before ingestion (such as when eating a higher-carb diet).
-They raise blood ketones even in the presence of insulin (which inhibits ketogenesis).6
+They do this even if you’re not in a state of ketosis before ingestion, such as when eating a high-carb diet.
+They raise blood ketones even in the presence of insulin (which inhibits ketogenesis).[note]Stubbs, Brianna J., et al. (2017) On the Metabolism of Exogenous Ketones in Humans.
+Frontiers in Physiology, vol. 8, no. OCT, 2017, pp. 1–13, doi:10.3389/fphys.2017.00848[/note]

-Important note: Research is in its early stages and we need more data to understand the long-term effects of combining high blood ketone levels with high or moderate carbohydrate based diets.
+Research is in the early stages.
+We need more data to understand the long-term effects of combining high blood ketone levels with high or moderate carbohydrate based diets.

-We don’t yet fully understand what the long term effects of combining a non ketogenic diet with exogenous ketone supplements are.
+We don’t yet fully understand what the long term effects of combining a non keto diet with exogenous ketone supplements are.
 Research is in its early stages and more data is needed.

 A common question is why BHB is the go-to ketone body for exogenous ketone supplements.
 The likely reason is a combination of its efficient conversion into energy and its ease of formulation.
-In other words, that it is easier to formulate BHB into a nutritional supplement.
-And the body efficiently converts BHB to acetoacetic acid, which effectively raises blood ketone levels.
+In other words, it is easier to formulate BHB into a nutritional supplement.
+The body efficiently converts BHB to acetoacetic acid, which effectively raises blood ketone levels.

 Are “Raspberry Ketones” the Same as “Ketone Bodies”?

 Raspberry ketones have become an increasingly popular ingredient used in fat-loss supplements.
-But, despite their name, they have no relation to ketone bodies.
-This has created some confusion for people interested in exogenous ketone supplements.
+But, despite their name, they have no relation to ketones.
+This has created some confusion for people interested in exogenous ketone supplements and the keto diet.

 Raspberry ketones are in fact phenolic compounds that give raspberries their pleasant smell.
 They are structurally similar to the stimulant synephrine.
-Despite the marketing, raspberry ketones also don’t appear to have much effect on fat loss.7
+Despite the marketing, raspberry ketones don’t have much effect on fat loss.[note]I.F.
+Gaunt, M. Sharratt, J. Colley*, A.B.G.
+Lansdown, P. Grasso (1970).
+Acute and short-term toxicity of p-hydroxybenzyl acetone in rats.
+Food and Cosmetics Toxicology, 8(4), 349-358.[/note]

 Takeaway: Ignore information and products related to raspberry ketones.
-These have nothing to do with exogenous ketones and beta-hydroxybutyrate.
+These have nothing to do with the keto diet, exogenous ketones or beta-hydroxybutyrate.

 Ketone Salts vs. Ketone Esters